redhat-na-ssa/demo-ai-weaviate/README.md

 *High Level Components*

 ### Overview
-This demonstration imports financial data from [AlphaVantage](https://www.alphavantage.co) into [Weaviate's vector database](https://weaviate.io) which in turn uses a large language model to generate a summary in a traditional RAG workflow.
+This demonstration imports and syncronizes financial data from [AlphaVantage](https://www.alphavantage.co) into [Weaviate's vector database](https://weaviate.io) which in turn uses a large language model to generate a summary in a traditional RAG workflow.